-D5 The OE The OEMP Sub-plans must be submitted to the Secretary as part of the OEMP.
-Applicable Not Applicable Not Applicable D6 MP or EMS or equivalent as agreemation no later than one (1) mon ' Applicable Applicable Not Applicable Not Applicable D7 amende MP or EMS or equivalent as agreed from time to time, must be impust be made publicly available pr i Applicable Applicable Not Applicable Not Applicable D8 The following Operational Monitoring Programs must be prepared in consultation with the relevant authorities identified for each Operational Monitoring Program to compare actual operational performance against predicted performance.
-Applicable Applicable Not Applicable Not Applicable Required Operational Monitoring Programs Relevant authority(s) and council(s) to be consulted for each Operational Monitoring Program (a) Surface Water Quality Plan & Monitoring Program (b) Groundwater Monitoring Program DPI Water, relevant council(s), EPA and Sydney Water D9 Each o perational monitoring program mu ust include: Applicable Applicable Not Applicable Not Applicable a) details of baseline data; b) details of all monitoring of the p roject to be undertaken; c) the parameters of the project to be monitored; d) the frequency of monitoring to b pe undertaken; e) the location of monitoring; f) analysis results against relevant criteria; g) be employed to analyse the monitoring data; h) procedures to identify and in monitoring are unsatisfactory; a nplement additional mitigation measures where results of i) D10 erational Surface Water Quality F to management.
+D5 The OE MP Sub-plans must be submitted d to the Secretary as part of the OEMP.
+Applicable Applicable Not Applicable Not Applicable D6 the OEMP or EMS or equivalent as agreed with the Secretary, must be submitted to the Secretary or information no later than one (1) month prior the commencement of operation.
+Applicable Applicable Not Applicable Not Applicable D7 The OEMP or EMS or equivalent as agreed with the Secretary, as submitted to the Secretary and amended from time to time, must be implemented for the duration of operation and the OEMP or EMS must be made publicly available prior to the commencement of operation.
+Applicable Applicable Not Applicable Not Applicable D8 The following Operational Monitoring Programs must be prepared in consultation with the relevant authorities identified for each Operational Monitoring Program to compare actual operational performance against predicted performance.
+Applicable Applicable Not Applicable Not Applicable Required Operational Monitoring Programs Relevant authority(s) and council(s) to be consulted for each Operational Monitoring Program (a) Surface Water Quality Plan & Monitoring Program EPA; DPI Water; OEH; Sydney Water; and relevant council(s) (b) Groundwater Monitoring Program DPI Water, relevant council(s), EPA and Sydney Water D9 Each or perational monitoring program mu ust include: Applicable Applicable Not Applicable Not Applicable a) details of baseline data; b) details of all monitoring of the p roject to be undertaken; c) the parameters of the project to be monitored; d) the frequency of monitoring to b pe undertaken; e) the location of monitoring; f) the reporting of monitoring and analysis results against relevant criteria; g) be employed to analyse the monitoring data; h) procedures to identify and immonitoring are unsatisfactory; a nplement additional mitigation measures where result and ts of i) i) any consultation to be undertaken in relation to the monitoring programs.
+D10 erational Surface Water Quality F to management.
 Plan and Monitoring Program must address wetland and Applicable Applicable Not Applicable Not Applicable